Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 Splits Printed on the two Voucher Sections

-On the 2nd and 3rd sections of the cheques (the voucher parts) the splits are listed, normally giving the names of the accounts, any memo specific to that split line, and the split amount.
+On the 2nd and 3rd sections of the cheques (the voucher parts) the splits are listed, giving the names of the accounts involved in teh transaction, any memo specific to that split line, and the split amount.
 The account name will be omitted if you uncheck "Print Account Names on Cheque Vouchers" in the Maintenance ⇒ Main Options window.

 At most 14 split lines will fit on the voucher.
 If there are more splits than that in a transaction for a cheque you are printing, you will receive a warning message to inform you of that fact, because the printed splits won't add up to the cheque total.